littlebee/avcam-rest/README.md

 - - /image = snap hires photo and export png to icloud? somewhere else?
 - - /video = shoot n second video and upload

+### tl;dr  XCode & swift comments/wishes

+I really would just ignore XCode and remap file explorer to open files it defaulted to XCode to open in my normal preferred editor dela hora.
+That editor happens to be VSCode ATM.
+The VSCode support for Swift is minimal.
+I still don't have "Go to definition", which is a stated feature, using the instructed setup and a google search says I'm not alone there.
+I tried various suggestions.

+You can't ignore XCode.
+Apple has positioned this as the only choice for Swift development and parts of it, like live preview on wysiwyg views, the simulator and deploying to a device all work well, thankfully.
+There is no other way to do these things in VSCode that I have found to date.

+I switched to using XCode similar to the way I use Chrome development tools - do my editing, hot server running elsewhere and use Chrome as a debugger.
+In XCode's case, I also use it to deploy and debug.

+Things to make XCode better in my humble opinion:
+- add keyboard mapping templates for other editors.
+It took me a bit to find what it calls "Quick Actions" (What Atom and VSCode call "command palette").
+- Quick Actions needs to be a lot smarter.
+Because I have not memorized the 100(s?) of key mappings and I am forced to go to Quick Actions to duplicate a block of code, I have to type "dup" and it's the forth hit down (4 additional key presses) to get to this action I've used a gazillion times?
+See how VSCode does it
+- Too much clicking.
+- Markdown editing in WYSIWYG is seriously 🤮.
+We are developers.
+All this WYSIWYG editing press this to start a bulleted list...  is a waist of my time.
+- Too much hidden machinery.
+If you add a package to a project, XCode will add that package to the equivalent of NPM's package.lock file which XCode calls project.pbxproj.
+This is not a human editable file.
+You absolutely need to go though XCode's UI.
+- Adding a package from a github url should be more intuitive.
+Hiding this essential feature in the placeholder of a search input doing double duty is maybe what led to...
+- At one point I had a to a `git reset --hard HEAD' I had messed up package dependencies too much.
+I normally attribute having to do this to my hard head.
+The second time though it worked smoother but sure was frustrating learning how to add 3p packages like Vapor and Leaf.
+Would recommend having a second(?) more user editable file of deps and requested semantic version?

 #
 # ------   Original AVCam Readme follows ------
 #